luisgonzalezvalencia/luisgonzalezvalencia/README.md

 I started programming at 19 years old and since there I never stop.
 I love discover, test and try new technologies and programming languages and I try to keep myself updated.

-In my first steps i started with PHP, Html, Css and Mysql creating little pages and playing with the code.
+In my first steps i started with PHP, HTML, CSS and MySQL creating web sites and playing with the code.
 Then I discover codeigniter, my first framework that open the doors to develop an University page.
-In that job, I learned SQL Server, .NET, Azure
+In that job, I learned SQL Server, .NET, C# and other stacks.
+Also I learn how work with Azure and deploy the different systems there improving the infrastructure of the "Digital Education" department where I worked.

 <!--
 **luisgonzalezvalencia/luisgonzalezvalencia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.